UniForceMusic/Sentience/README.md

 Sentience is a lightweight, yet versatile api framework created as a personal project of Koen de Wolf (UniForceMusic), and later adopted as the framework for the service of The Rent Friend.

 ### 1.1 In house written features (the philosofy of Sentience)
 Sentience was created with the idea of writing all the features required by a modern web framework yourself.
 Unless you spend years working with a framework you'll probably never know all the functionality in the framework.
 It's also easy to get stuck in design patterns prevalent commonly found in PHP frameworks.
-Sentience takes its inspiration not only from PHP frameworks, but also Golang (Chi, Bun orm) and Python (Django and Flask).
+Sentience takes its inspiration not only from other PHP frameworks, but also Golang (Chi, Bun ORM) and Python (Django and Flask).

+### 1.2 Why choose Sentience?
+The philosophy of Sentience is "If it can be written, it shall be written".
+Or rather "If i can write it myself, why use an external library for it".
+This creates a framework where code is written with intent instead of importing an entire library just to use one functionality.

+As you'll notice, the composer.json does not require any packages except for PHPUnit as a dev package.
+This adds the flexibility of being able to import packages, without having a bunch of packages that need to be included by default.

-### 1.2 Features of Sentience
+### 1.3 Features of Sentience
 - DotEnv support (custom implementation that supports mixed type arrays)
 - HTTP server / command line application in one
 - Controllers with methods